aklivity/zilla/examples/ws.echo/README.md

 # ws.echo
-Listens on websocket port `8080` and will echo back whatever is sent to the server.
+Listens on ws port `8080` and will echo back whatever is sent to the server.
+Listens on wss port `9090` and will echo back whatever is sent to the server.

 ### Requirements
  - JDK 11 or higher.